-The lawsuit is styled: UFCW & Employers Benefit Trust v.
-Sutter Health, et al., Case No. CSG 14-538451, Superior Court of the State of California, City and County of San Francisco.
+The case name is: UFCW & Employers Benefit Trust v.
+Sutter Health, et al., Case No. CSG 14-538451, Superior Court of the State of California, City and County of San Francisco